Addictions and Poverty

 Associate Director for Treatment Services, Alcohol and Drug Dependency Services of Southeast Iowa

 Mr. Foss is the Associate Director for Treatment Services at Alcohol and Drug Dependency Services of Southeast Iowa.
 He is an International Alcohol and Drug Counselor, International Certified Gambling Counselor II, and Board Approved Clinical Consultant.
-Mr. Foss has specialized in treating problem gamblers for the past nine years and is now focused on developing broader evidence-based addictions treatment programming at a private non-profit agency in Burlington, IA.
+Mr. Foss has specialized in treating problem gamblers for the past nine years.
+He is now focused on developing broader evidence-based addictions treatment programming at a private non-profit agency in Burlington, IA.
 Nicolas is an adjunct faculty member at Iowa Wesleyan University and a doctoral student at Grand Canyon University in behavioral health leadership.

 - MD: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Iowa Medical Society (IMS) through the joint providership of Des Moines University (DMU) and the Iowa Primary Care Association.
 DMU is accredited by IMS to provide continuing medical education for physicians.
 DMU designates this live, online activity for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.